 GLKViewController class automatically disposes of its associated view’s framebuffers when your app moves into the background.
 If you manually create framebuffers for other uses, you should dispose of them when your app moves to the background.
 In either case, you should also consider what other transitory resources your app can dispose of at that time.

 By default, the value of a GLKit view’s

 contentScaleFactor property matches the scale of the screen that contains it, so its associated framebuffer is configured for rendering at the full resolution of the display.
-For more information on how high-resolution displays are supported in UIKit, see Supporting High-Resolution Screens In Views in Drawing and Printing Guide for iOS.
+For more information on how high-resolution displays are supported in UIKit, see Supporting High-Resolution Screens In Views.

 If you present OpenGL ES content using a Core Animation layer, its scale factor is set to

 1.0 by default.
 To draw at the full resolution of a Retina display, you should change the scale factor of the

 CAEAGLLayer object to match the screen’s scale factor.